jarun/nnn/README.md

     xdg-open (find -type f | fzy) > /dev/null 2>&1

 Press <kbd>R</kbd> to run the script in the current directory.

+It's possible to run multiple scripts with `nnn` as long as the scripts are in the same location and share the same prefix.
+To enable multiple scripts,

+    export NNN_MULTISCRIPT=1

+With the example of `NNN_SCRIPT` above, some more scripts could be:

+    /usr/local/bin/nscript1
+    /usr/local/bin/nscript2
+    /usr/local/bin/nscriptcustom1
+    /usr/local/bin/nscriptcustom2
+    and so on...

+Type the correct suffix  when prompted on pressing the keybind <kbd>R</kbd>.
+To use the base script (`NNN_SCRIPT`), just press <kbd>Enter</kbd>.

 #### change dir color